 The Retention Rates in Table 5 reflect the proportion of the MBRSC students who stayed in the program a year after they enrolled.
-The Retention Rate of students who joined in fall 2017 and are still in the program in fall 2018 is 92%, which is considered to be a very healthy number.
+The Retention Rate of students who joined in fall 2018 and are still in the program in fall 2019 is 75%.
 The Attrition Rate is the proportion of the MBRSC students who are no longer in the program a year after they initially joined.

 The Graduation Rates presented in Table 6 are computed for students who joined in fall 2008 onward.
 These Graduation Rates represent the proportion of students who completed their degree requirements, after four years and six years from the time they joined the program.
-For the cohorts that joined the MBRSC program in 2011, 2012, and 2013, the Graduation Rates computed four years later are 60%, 78%, and 68% respectively, and are 81%, 91%, and 79% respectively six years later.
-Taking into account the average Attrition Rate of 18%, calculated at the end of the freshman year, The Completion Rates for the MBRSC students who stay beyond the Freshman year are almost 100% after six years of study.
+For the cohorts that joined the MBRSC program in 2012, 2013, and

+2014, the Graduation Rates computed four years later are 78%, 68%, and 62% respectively, and are 91%, 79%, and 87% respectively six years later.
+Taking into account the average Attrition Rate of 25%, calculated at the end of the freshman year, The Completion Rates for the MBRSC students who stay beyond the Freshman year are almost 100% after six years of study.